Satellite-im/Uplink-Deprecated/README.md

 ## Troubleshooting

 If you see something about cmake or protoc then you likely need to install those and get them in your path.
 Often times just restarting your shell helps.
 Other errors are fixed with updating packages `cargo update` or getting the nightly `rustup update; rustup default nightly` or stable `rustup update; rustup default stable` version of rust.

-If you have this error

-`Blocking waiting for file lock on package cache`

-the fix is

-`rm -rf ~/.cargo/.package-cache`

 ## Debugging
 - run uplink as follows: `RUST_LOG=debug target/debug/uplink`